JB-BR/BuildingNetworkAutomationSolutions/GettingStarted/EasyWins/Ideas.md

 3. Regularily rotate the clear text credentials (for example once a month)
 4. Rotate the credentials in the password vault even more often

+### Ideas - Dynamic inventory
+1. Use netbox to dynamically generate the inventory